 Tips on how to reduce your salt intake:

 - Be careful of hidden salt and always check the nutritional information on food labels.
 Most labels indicate high salt in red similar to a traffic light.
-The low salt options is <0.3g/100g high salt is >1.5g/100g.
+The low salt options are <0.3g/100g high salt is >1.5g/100g.

 - Add less salt when cooking and don't add salt to your food at the table.
 Salt preference is an acquired taste that can be unlearned.
 It takes about 6-8 weeks to get used to eating food with much lower quantities of salt.

-- Watch out for processed and canned foods often has additional salt as preservative.
+- Watch out for processed and canned foods often has additional salt as a preservative.
 Other examples include cooking sauces and seasonings like soy sauce.